alphagov/govuk-developer-docs/source/manual/create-a-gpg-key.html.md

 >
 > You should also generate a [revocation
 > certificate](http://www.dewinter.com/gnupg_howto/english/GPGMiniHowto-3.html#ss3.4)
-> with `gpg2 --gen-revoke` and store it in a safe place (*not* on your
+> with `gpg --gen-revoke` and store it in a safe place (*not* on your
 > laptop, maybe a USB stick in your locker).

 ### Working out your key ID and fingerprint

 ```
-gpg2 --fingerprint firstname.lastname@digital.cabinet-office.gov.uk
+gpg --fingerprint firstname.lastname@digital.cabinet-office.gov.uk
 ```

 Should look something like this.